The Power of Empathy in the Workplace

 Speak up and highlight any dark empathy or other toxic behaviour you observe.

-Be mindful of your own behaviour and avoid exploiting others for your own gain.
+Be mindful of your own behaviour and avoid exploiting others for your gain.

-Seek help from HR or other appropriate channels if you're experiencing or witnessing toxic behaviour.
+Seek help from HR if you're experiencing or witnessing toxic behaviour.

 Why does empathy matter in the workplace?